FIRE LEADERSHIP OPPORTUNITIES

 When do applications happen?

-Students will be notified of application evaluations and outcomes the week of November 16 via email communication from the FIRE PRM program.
+Students will be notified of application evaluations and outcomes by mid-November via email communication from the FIRE PRM program.

 How can I apply?